TRex22/DeepThought/README.md

 This is quite a badly coded AI.

 If I find my original code I will add that to the repo.

+I may merge this into another repository at some point.